A comprehensive guide on how to install your new Robin Sprong Wallpaper design.

 Basic tips for installing our wallpaper:

-- Make sure your wall is clean, smooth and ideally of a light colour.
+- Make sure your wall is clean, smooth, and ideally of a light consistent colour.

 - There mustn’t be any fixtures or fittings present.

-- If you have just recently painted your wall, allow one week drying time before applying your wallpaper.
+- If you have just recently painted your wall, allow specified drying time before applying your wallpaper.
+Check the paint instructions.

-- Make sure that you have help for the installation – having two people working together makes a big difference!
+- Make sure that you have help for the installation, two people working together makes a big difference!
+And it’s more fun to do it together.

 - And lastly, make sure you’re using the paper printed layout provided with your wallpaper.
 Arrange all the wallpaper panels in the correct order and you can get started.